Murder of Daniel Pełka: Murder trial

-Both Krężołek and Łuczak denied causing Daniel's death, but admitted to the offence of child cruelty.

-During the court trial, Łuczak claimed that Krężołek would attempt to strangle her if she tried to protect Daniel, and that he would not let her feed him.
+Both Krężołek and Łuczak denied committing murder, but admitted to the offence of child cruelty.
+During the trial, Łuczak claimed that Krężołek would attempt to choke her if she tried to protect Daniel, and that he would not let her feed him.
 One of Daniel's siblings gave evidence that Krężołek had tried to drown Daniel in a bath of cold water, and that he was locked in a room and forbidden to use the toilet.
 Text message evidence showed Łuczak admitting to nearly drowning Daniel, and that they removed the handle to his bedroom door, so that his siblings could not let him out.
-The jury also heard that he was force-fed salt, and made to perform squats as a punishment.
+The jury also heard that he was force-fed salt and made to perform squats as a punishment.

 The judge's closing remarks described the cruelty to Daniel as "truly horrific", and his starvation as "unprecedented in this country".
 She also stated that the culprits "carried out a deliberate and cynical deception of teaching, welfare, and medical personnel, which was designed to conceal what was happening, to prevent any help being provided for Daniel".

 Legacy

-Daniel's murder, as well as the missed opportunities to prevent it generated a "huge sense of public outrage".
+Daniel's death and the numerous missed opportunities to prevent it caused a "huge sense of public outrage".
 Members of the public donated over £10,000 to the NSPCC in the boy's memory.
 Coventry has hosted many gatherings to remember Daniel, with the most recent one held on the six year anniversary of his death.

 The case inspired a petition to make it mandatory to report evidence of child abuse.
 After extensive consultation, the UK government decided not to introduce mandatory reporting, fearing it could create a "needle in a haystack" situation, where reports of extensive evidence of serious abuse would be lost among less credible or less serious reports that had been made, due to fear of legal repercussion.
 They also noted that countries with mandatory reporting laws did not have a higher rate of child abuse reports.

 In 2014, the indie rock band Little Comets released a song called "Salt", accompanied by a YouTube video, dedicated to the memory of Daniel Pełka.

-Death of perpetrators
+Deaths of perpetrators

 On 14 July 2015, Łuczak was found unresponsive in her cell at HM Prison Foston Hall at about 07:15 BST and was pronounced dead.
-An inquest held three days later revealed that Łuczak had hanged herself the day before what would have been Daniel's eighth birthday.
+An inquest held three days later revealed that Łuczak had hanged herself.

 At about 08:30 on 27 January 2016, Krężołek was found dead in his prison cell at HM Prison Full Sutton.
 The cause of death was found to be a heart attack.
 He had refused medical attention due to fear that people would recognise him.